 The fact is, after Julian Williams began physically abusing me, it was too late.
-I was already mentally broken and I was gas-lighted.
+I was already mentally broken from the emotional abuse and I was gas-lighted.
 He broke me, just as he promised he would.
 He did it deliberately and methodically.

 Leslie Morgan Steiner teaches us that we all have the power to end domestic violence “simply by shining a spotlight on it.”
 I have a spotlight.
 I have all of you who will read this, share this, and learn from this.